Research

 SMS Spam Collection

-A public set of SMS labeled messages that have been collected for mobile phone spam research.
-It has one collection composed by 5,574 English, real and non-enconded messages, tagged according being legitimate (ham) or spam.
+A public set of SMS-labeled messages collected for mobile phone spam research.
+It has one collection composed of 5,574 English, real, and non-encoded messages, tagged according to being legitimate (ham) or spam.

 Sent Collection

-Seven public datasets containing real and non-enconded labeled tweets that have been collected for sentiment analysis research.
-Each sample was labeled as positive or negative, according to the opinion expressed in respect to the object of interest.
+Seven public datasets containing real and non-encoded labeled tweets collected for sentiment analysis research.
+Each sample was labeled as positive or negative, according to the opinion expressed concerning the object of interest.

 YouTube Spam Collection

 A public set of YouTube comments that have been collected for spam research.
-It has five datasets composed by 1,956 real and non-encoded messages that were labeled as legitimate (ham) or spam.
+It has five datasets comprising 1,956 real and non-encoded messages labeled as legitimate (ham) or spam.

 Domain Categorized Questions Collections

-A public set of domain categorized questions from news and Wikipedia articles (computer generated) and also a human-generated set for the same domains.
-The training dataset is composed by 3,517,858 samples that were computer generated based on english news and Wikipedia articles.
-The test dataset is composed by 500 questions that were human-generated.
+A public set of domain-categorized questions from news and Wikipedia articles (computer-generated) and a human-generated set for the same domains.
+The training dataset comprises 3,517,858 computer-generated samples based on English news and Wikipedia articles.
+The test dataset is composed of 500 questions that were human-generated.
 Both are available here for download in CSV format.

 E-Tongue Sugar Collections

-Public sets of labeled sugar samples that have been collected with an electronic tongue for automatically accessing the sugar quality.
-It is composed by two datasets: one with 190 samples in their natural form and other with 185 sugar samples with controlled pH.
-Both are real and non-enconded, tagged according being Organic, VHP (Very High Polarization) or VVHP (Very Very High Polarization)
+Public sets of labeled sugar samples have been collected with an electronic tongue to assess sugar quality automatically.
+It comprises two datasets: one with 190 samples in their natural form and the other with 185 sugar samples with controlled pH.
+Both are real and non-encoded, tagged according to being Organic, VHP (Very High Polarization) or VVHP (Very Very High Polarization)

 Applications